How to write an ebook for a B2B audience

 Writing the call to action

-If your client’s sales cycle is a long one, your ebook is probably designed to play a specific role in guiding the reader along their “buyer journey”.
-If so, it will include a call to action at the end that encourages the reader to take the next step – whether that’s to read another piece of content, book a demo, take a trial or get in touch with your client.
+In B2B tech, sales cycles can be long – so your ebook likely plays a specific role in guiding the reader along their “buyer journey”.
+To do this, your CTA at the end should encourage the reader to take a sensible next step – whether that’s to read another piece of content, book a demo, or get in touch.

-A diligent client will be measuring the value of the ebook by the number of people who follow this call to action, which means you need to make it as persuasive as possible.
-So don’t leave the CTA to the last minute, when you’re exhausted and can’t wait to type the final full stop.
+You can measure the ebook’s value by the number of people who follow this CTA, which means you need to make it as persuasive as possible.
+So don’t leave writing this until you’re exhausted and can’t wait to type the final full stop.

-Instead, write the call to action early on – ideally in your outline – and make sure you assess it thoroughly when you come back to your draft with fresh eyes before you send it off.
+Instead, write the CTA early on – ideally in your outline – and make sure you assess it thoroughly when you come back to your draft with fresh eyes before you send it off.

 …and that’s it!